openfoodfacts/.github/docs/decisions/ontologies/base-vocabulary.md

 ## Context and Problem Statement

-There are a number of different core vocabularies that we could use as the basis for our taxonomies.
+There are a number of different core vocabularies that we could use as the basis to describe our taxonomies as linked open data (mainly RDF based).

 ## Decision Drivers